Qilletni/QilletniDocs/docs/quickstart/lastfm_integration.md

-# Last.Fm Integration
+# Last.fm Integration

-Last.Fm integration is provided via the [lastfm](https://docs.qilletni.dev/library/lastfm/) package, which is a [Service Provider](/language/service_providers).
-Because it is a standalone package, it must be connected to Last.Fm.
+Last.fm integration is provided via the [lastfm](https://docs.qilletni.dev/library/lastfm/) package, which is a [Service Provider](/language/service_providers).
+Because it is a standalone package, it must be connected to Last.fm.

 ## API Setup

-Because using Qilletni is essentially using an API and not an end application, you must create Last.Fm API keys for your account.
+Because using Qilletni is essentially using an API and not an end application, you must create Last.fm API keys for your account.

 To create an API, sign into [https://www.last.fm/api/account/create](https://www.last.fm/api/account/create) and fill out the information, and click **Submit**.
 The Callback URL is not required.